 - 3Fake DHL page

-The website looks deceptively similar to the real DHL site.
-Here, personal data is requested step by step.
+The website imitates the official DHL site and requests personal data step by step.

 - 4Data theft

 When in doubt, open the official DHL app or enter dhl.de manually in your browser.
-Never via QR codes!
+Do not use the QR code on the note.

 Real DHL notifications contain a tracking number.
 Check it directly at dhl.de/sendungsverfolgung.

-DHL never asks for sensitive data via a QR code on a note.
-For fees: these are collected at the door.
+DHL says it does not request sensitive data via a QR code on a delivery note.
+Any fees are collected at the door.

 - 1.Block your credit card immediately (your bank's emergency line)